 Anyhow the menu is largely made up of waffles, ice cream and various mixed drinks.
 You’re not really there to experience something original, but tried and true desserts in a pretty environment.
 It’s safe to say the well-heeled girls that go there go for the brand’s identity and the enticing souvenir shop next door with goodies like these:

 The day we arrived back in Tokyo via Osaka (another blistering 8 hour bus ride), we went bleary eyed to the Comme Ca Cafe in Shinjuku which is housed in the Shinjuku Comme Ca Mode store (5th floor).
 I didn’t take many photographs of the cafe which comes in an austere gray save splashes of vivid-color tablecloths.
 Images of deities and gods create an ‘other world’ atmosphere.

 The majority of the menu consists of tarts and pies.
 In line with the season, their citrus summer collection is made up of grapefruit, bittersweet chocolate crusts, and slices of oranges.
 The combinations may sound slightly odd but they were all sold out by the time we got there!
-We ended up getting a classic chocolate/banana/strawberry tart and an unusual tart that was topped with miniature oranges (if you know the name of the fruit, please share!) which you eat peel and all (after much speculation of sucking the flesh out ).
+We ended up getting a classic chocolate/banana/strawberry tart and an unusual tart that was topped with miniature oranges (if you know the name of the fruit, please share!) which you eat peel and all (after much speculation of sucking the flesh out :P).
 Each slice is about ¥750-¥850.
 The orange one was strangely good- eating sugary peels was quite a memorable experience.

 Photographer and Patissier’s Note